Every good BBQ needs some good sides. This smoked mac and cheese is unreal and you can add in any toppings you want!

 Pepper to taste.
 (We already have loads of salt from the cheese so we don’t want to add any more.)

-- Feel free to add in any ingredients you’d like, such as jalapeños, bread crumbs, bacon, hot sauce, garlic, herbs, etc. Go crazy!
+Feel free to add in any other ingredients you’d like, such as jalapeños, bread crumbs, bacon, hot sauce, garlic, herbs, etc. Go crazy!

 - First, add your 1/4 C butter to a medium saucepan and melt, then whisk in your 1/4 C flour and cook for about 2 minutes until it starts to get bubbly and you’ll notice it has turned a bit brown.
 Once you’ve reached this stage whisk in your 3 C milk and bring to a boil.
 Cook for 5 minutes until it starts to thicken.
 After it has thickened add in your 8 oz of cream cheese cut in small chunks and stir until it’s smooth.